Article at a Glance

 For example, certain genotypes in the CYP1A2 gene (C allele) are associated with slower caffeine metabolism, and therefore are more prone to that “jittery” caffeine feeling after a cup of coffee or even tea.

 The “most widely consumed drug in Western society,” caffeine is absorbed quickly into our system.
+In fact, 99% of ingested caffeine is absorbed and distributed to all tissues and organs.
+(R) So, bottom line, unlike curcumin, which isn’t readily absorbed, caffeine packs a punch.

 We all know that caffeine before bed is a no-no, but even caffeine ingested 6 hours before sleep — those afternoon coffee pick-me-ups, for example — have been found to have significant effects on sleep disruption.
 (R) Caffeine increases cortisol levels, which regulate energy balance, and those who consistently drink caffeine have reduced response to cortisol.
 (R)